Non-interactive XOR quantum oblivious transfer: optimal protocols and their experimental implementations: Conclusions

 We optically realised both the unreversed and the reversed version of our optimal non-interactive quantum XOT protocol, including Alice's and Bob's optimal cheating strategies.
+The experiment involved the implementation of the generalised quantum measurements made by the receiver Bob in the unreversed protocol, and the sender Alice in the reversed protocol.
+This was achieved through extending the Hilbert space using an auxiliary basis state, which was coupled to the other basis states using a particular unitary transform.
+The experimental work involved aligning and stabilizing several concatenated Mach-Zehnder interferometers, which was not trivial.
+Generalised measurements are still quite rare in quantum communication and quantum cryptographic protocols, which mostly use standard projective quantum measurements.
 The achieved experimental data match our theoretical results very well, thus demonstrating the feasibility of both protocols.